At Resource Tap, we strive to take on the heaviest part of your load so you can get back to what matters most.

 - Stay informed by signing up for local emergency alerts.

 - Make and practice emergency plans.

 Although this may sound like a lot, the process can be easily broken down into small, manageable bite-sized pieces.

-We will educate your organization’s members on personal disaster preparedness at no cost to you if:
+We will educate your organization’s members on personal disaster preparedness at half cost to you if:

 Your organization aids in disaster mitigation, preparation, response, recovery, or emergency management in any way.